 With Lilian Harvey.
 German postcard by Ross Verlag, no. 6739/1, 1931-1932.
 Photo: Ufa.
 Publicity still for Le Chemin du Paradis/The Road to Paradise (Wilhelm Thiele, Max de Vaucorbeil, 1930).

 Belgian postcard by Edition de la Chocolaterie Lecoq, no. 59.
 Photo: Ufa.
 Caption: "Lilian Harvey and Henry Garat in the famous film Princesse à vos ordres."
 Princesse à vos ordres (Hanns Schwarz, Max de Vaucorbeil, 1931) was the French version of the early German sound film Ihre Hoheit befiehlt.
-Co-writer of this film was Billy Wilder.
+The co-writer of this film was Billy Wilder.
 It was remade in Hollywood in 1933 as Adorable, with Garat and Janet Gaynor.

 French postcard by Nels / Alliance Cinématographiques Européenne.
 Photo: Ufa.
 Publicity still for Flagrant Délit (Hanns Schwarz, Georges Tréville, 1931) with Blanche Montel.
 Flagrant Délit was an alternate-language version of Einbrecher/Burglars (Hanns Schwarz, 1930) with Lilian Harvey and Willy Fritsch.